Git-K3rnel/VulnHub/PWNLAB-INIT/README.md

 |_  Auth Plugin Name: mysql_native_password
 MAC Address: 00:0C:29:31:80:7A (VMware)
 ```
-so the box has port `80` and ofcourse a mysql database on port `3306`
+So the box has port `80` and ofcourse a mysql database on port `3306`

 exploring the port 80 will result in the page where it has 3 menues :